About the School

 Graduates from the School of Education are dedicated to the highest ideals of their profession; engaged in unceasing professional growth and development; and committed to meeting the needs of diverse populations in their schools and communities.
 They make a life long difference.

 Our training is designed for improving the performance of current teachers and administrators.
-Learn more about our three School Academies and view the upcoming Symposium Schedule.Learn More about the Academies
+We have various School Academies that cater to different needs.

 Central Jersey Consortium for Excellence and Equity